 RLF-100™ specifically targets alveolar type 2 (AT2) cells in the lung.

 Because of its safety profile and more cost-effective manufacturing process compared to proprietary biologics, RLF-100™ may be uniquely attractive to those focused on global countermeasures against COVID-19.

-RLF-100™ is being investigated in two U.S. Phase 2b/3 clinical trials in respiratory deficiency due to COVID-19.
+RLF-100™ is being investigated in two U.S. late-stage clinical trials in respiratory deficiency due to COVID-19.
 These two trials will evaluate the curative and protective effect of RLF-100™ on COVID-19-induced ALI in both critical and moderate to severe patients.

-Topline data from the intravenous study is expected early Q1 2021, with topline data from the inhaled study anticipated in H1 2021.
-Relief is currently preparing a European phase 2b/3 study with RLF-100™ in COVD-19 patients.
+Top-line data from the intravenous Phase 2b/3 study are expected in February 2021.
+Relief is currently preparing a European Phase 2b/3 study with RLF-100™ in COVD-19 patients.

 (IV and Inhaled)and